 No, those aren’t adjectives I use to describe myself (most of the time), those are three things I am looking for in a recipe.
 First of all, we’re on a budget (hence the title of this blog), so I can’t afford expensive meals.
 Second, it has to be easy, because if it’s not it just won’t happen.
 I am not exactly a gourmet chef like my bloggy bestie Heather.
 I need something I can’t mess up.
 Lastly, it has to taste good.
 It must pass not only my taste test, but that of the world’s pickiest eater (the Husband) and his Offspring (who prefer to eat bread and butter for every meal).
 Believe it or not, it can be hard to find recipes that fit all three of these criteria.

 What Works For Us?

 This very easy and tasty Beef and Noodles recipe has been a home run for us.
 It’s actually my own recipe (gasp!), a modified version of the Beef and Noodles my mom made when I was a kid.
 It pleases my husband (although he mixes it up with his bread and mashed potatoes into some kind of weird blob that grosses me out), and my kids will usually at least eat the noodles – they’re two and three so I will take what I can get.
-This is a great recipe to have simmering in the slow cooker on a chilly fall day.
+This is a great recipe to have simmering in the slow cooker with timer on a chilly fall day.
 I hope your family enjoys it as much as mine does.

 Slow Cooker Beef and Noodles